Parm345/MIE498_OpenFOAM/README.md

 # MIE498 OpenFOAM

 This undergraduate thesis simulates the turbulence around a cube.
+The final results of the simulation can be found on the [UofT Dataverse](https://borealisdata.ca/dataverse/mie498_urans_cube).

 ## Mesh
 Use ANSYS meshing to generate meshes.
 Ideally on a HPC for high fidelity meshes.
 Export the mesh as a `.msh` file in the ASCII format.